 This is a joint master's program of Mechanical Engineering and Industrial Engineering & Innovation Sciences which can be studied as a special track in either the Mechanical Engineering master's program or the Operations Management & Logistics master's program.
 After graduation in this special master's program you receive the degree of Master of Science in Manufacturing Systems Engineering on the diploma of the master's program Mechanical Engineering in the former case and on the diploma of Operations Management & Logistics in the latter case.

-From September 2022 onwards, students with a specific interest in manufacturing systems engineering have two options:
+Students with a specific interest in manufacturing systems engineering have the option to enroll in:

 - the track Maintenance and Manufacturing of the master Operations Management & Logistics

 - the track Manufacturing Systems of the master Artificial Intelligence and Engineering Systems